Work (thermodynamics): Work done by and on a simple thermodynamic system

-Work done on, and work done by, a thermodynamic system need to be distinguished, through consideration of their precise mechanisms.
-Work done on a thermodynamic system, by devices or systems in the surroundings, is performed by actions such as compression, and includes shaft work, stirring, and rubbing.
-Such work done by compression is thermodynamic work as here defined.
-But shaft work, stirring, and rubbing are not thermodynamic work as here defined, in that they do not change the volume of the system against its resisting pressure.
-Work without change of volume is known as isochoric work, for example when an agency, in the surroundings of the system, drives a frictional action on the surface or in the interior of the system.
+Thermodynamic work and ordinary mechanical work are to be distinguished.
+Thermodynamic work is defined by the changes of the thermodynamic system's own internal state variables, such as volume, electric polarization, and magnetization, but excluding temperature and entropy.
+Ordinary mechanical work includes work done by compression, as well as shaft work, stirring, and rubbing; but shaft work, stirring, and rubbing are not thermodynamic work in so far as they do not change the volume of the system, though they change the temperature or entropy of the system.
+Work without change of volume is known as isochoric work, for example when friction acts on the surface or in the interior of the system.

 In a process of transfer of energy from or to a thermodynamic system, the change of internal energy of the system is defined in theory by the amount of adiabatic work that would have been necessary to reach the final from the initial state, such adiabatic work being measurable only through the externally measurable mechanical or deformation variables of the system, that provide full information about the forces exerted by the surroundings on the system during the process.
 In the case of some of Joule's measurements, the process was so arranged that some heating that occurred outside the system (in the substance of the paddles) by the frictional process also led to heat transfer from the paddles into the system during the process, so that the quantity of work done by the surrounds on the system could be calculated as shaft work, an external mechanical variable.

-The amount of energy transferred as work is measured through quantities defined externally to the system of interest, and thus belonging to its surroundings.
-In an important sign convention, preferred in chemistry, work that adds to the internal energy of the system is counted as positive.
-On the other hand, for historical reasons, an oft-encountered sign convention, preferred in physics, is to consider work done by the system on its surroundings as positive.
+The amount of energy transferred as thermodynamic work is measured through quantities defined externally to the system of interest, that belong to its surroundings, but that are matched by internal state variables of the system, such as pressure.
+In an important sign convention, preferred in chemistry and by many physicists, thermodynamic work that adds to the internal energy of the system is counted as positive.
+On the other hand, for historical reasons, an oft-encountered sign convention, preferred in physics, is to consider thermodynamic work done by the system on its surroundings as positive.

 Processes not described by macroscopic work

-One kind of heat transfer, through direct contact between a closed system and its surroundings, is by the microscopic thermal motions of particles and their associated inter-molecular potential energies.
-Microscopic accounts of such processes are the province of statistical mechanics, not of macroscopic thermodynamics.
-Another kind of heat transfer is by radiation.
-Radiative transfer of energy is irreversible in the sense that it occurs only from a hotter to a colder system, never the other way.
+Transfer of thermal energy through direct contact between a closed system and its surroundings, is by the microscopic thermal motions of particles and their associated inter-molecular potential energies.
+The microscopic description of such processes are the province of statistical mechanics, not of macroscopic thermodynamics.
+Another kind of energy transfer without thermodynamic work is thermal radiation.
+Radiative transfer of energy is irreversible in the sense that it occurs only from a hotter to a colder system.
 There are several forms of dissipative transduction of energy that can occur internally within a system at a microscopic level, such as friction including bulk and shear viscosity chemical reaction, unconstrained expansion as in Joule expansion and in diffusion, and phase change.

-Thermodynamic work does not account for any energy transferred between systems as heat or through transfer of matter.